And the views expressed by the host of this program, documented to be almost always right now, 99.6% of the time.

 People are suffering.

-They are hurting, they are in pain, they cannot make ends meet.
+They cannot make ends meet.

 And too many, just too many on the other side of the aisle turn a deaf ear.